 and the action is based, in whole or in part, upon information obtained in the course or scope of government employment.

 (5) No court shall have jurisdiction over an action where the person bringing the action under s.
-68.083(2) obtained the information from an employee or former employee of state government who was not acting in the course or scope of government employment.
+68.083(2) obtained the information from an employee or former employee of the state government who was not acting in the course or scope of government employment.

 (6) No court shall have jurisdiction over an action brought under this act against any county or municipality.